-I am a high energy astrophysicist presently based in Sydney, Australia.
-My particular area of expertise is in the area of X-ray astronomy, making me one of only a handful of X-ray astronomers in Australia.
-My research in general covers multi-wavelength studies of accrerting compact objects, chiefly utilising data from various space based X-ray observatories including XMM-Newton, Chandra, and Swift.
-My current research is focussed on the search for the illusive class of intermediate mass black holes with masses between ~100 - 100,000 Solar masses.
-Presently, the bulk of my work involves multi-wavelength observations (using world class facilities including the Hubble, Gemini, VLT, JVLA, and ATCA telescopes) of the strongest candidate intermediate mass black hole HLX-1 in the galaxy ESO 243-49.
+I am a former high energy astrophysicist currently working as a Data Scientist in Canberra, Australia.
+My astrophysics expertise was in the area of X-ray astronomy, making me one of only a handful of X-ray astronomers in Australia.
+My research in general covered multi-wavelength studies of accrerting compact objects, chiefly utilising data from various space based X-ray observatories including XMM-Newton, Chandra, and Swift.
+My primary research was focussed on the search for the illusive class of intermediate mass black holes with masses between ~100 - 100,000 Solar masses.
+The bulk of my work involved multi-wavelength observations (using world class facilities including the Hubble, Gemini, VLT, JVLA, and ATCA telescopes) of the strongest candidate intermediate mass black hole HLX-1 in the galaxy ESO 243-49.

-Other research projects that I am leading include hunting for new candidate intermediate mass black holes in dwarf galaxies (using archival X-ray data such as the 3XMM catalogue), searching for new hyper-luminous X-ray sources such as HLX-1 (through both targeted observing campaigns and data mining of catalogues), and understanding the nature of the class of ultra-luminous X-ray sources through population studies utilising multi-wavelength data.
-I am also involved with the planned VAST and EMU radio surveys using the Australian Square Kilometer Array Pathfinder telescope (ASKAP), am a member of the Murchison Widefield Array (MWA) consortium, and am an affiliate of the Australian Research Council Centre of Excellence in All-sky Astrophysics (CAASTRO).
+Other research projects that I led included hunting for new candidate intermediate mass black holes in dwarf galaxies (using archival X-ray data such as the 3XMM catalogue), searching for new hyper-luminous X-ray sources such as HLX-1 (through both targeted observing campaigns and data mining of catalogues), and understanding the nature of the class of ultra-luminous X-ray sources through population studies utilising multi-wavelength data.
+I was also involved with the planned VAST and EMU radio surveys using the Australian Square Kilometer Array Pathfinder telescope (ASKAP), was a member of the Murchison Widefield Array (MWA) consortium, and was an affiliate of the Australian Research Council Centre of Excellence in All-sky Astrophysics (CAASTRO).

-I am currently an 'astronomer at large' having finished my most recent postdoctoral position in December 2013.
+I am currently a reformed astronomer having finished my last postdoctoral position at The University of Sydney in October 2014.
+Since then I have utilised my expertise in data mining and machine learning as a freelance Data Scientist.
 From 2011 - 2013 I held an Australian Research Council Postdoctoral Fellowship at The University of Sydney, Australia.
 From 2009 - 2010 I was employed as a Catalogue Scientist for the XMM-Newton Survey Science Centre (SSC) at the University of Leicester, UK.
 From 2007 - 2008 I held a position as a Postdoctoral Research Fellow at the Centre d'Etude Spatiale des Rayonnements (CESR) in Toulouse, France.
 I completed my PhD at the University of New South Wales at the Australian Defence Force Academy (UNSW@ADFA) in January 2007.
 I obtained Bachelor of Mechanical Engineering with Honours and Bachelor of Science (Physics) undergraduate degrees from the University of Newcastle, Australia, in 2000 and 2001 respectively.

 2012 - Awarded the ASA Louise Webster Prize for "outstanding research by an early career researcher".